infinum/qa-handbook/Automation/Locators/General.md

 ### Accessibility ID

 You might come across information how the _Accessibility ID_ is a preferred locator strategy because it can be used for cross-platform automation making the code reusable.

-However, what is often not mentioned is that the _Accessibility ID_ is a string, susceptible to change.
-If the UI and accompanied strings change, you will also have to update your locators.
-This can especially become cumbersome if the changes often happen and if you only rely on that one locator strategy.
+However, make sure you understand what is being used.
+Appium, for example, when using _Accessibility ID_ strategy recognizes `content-desc` on Android, and both `AccessibilityLabel` and `AccessibilityIdentifier` on iOS.
+Labels are susceptible to change.
+If the label changes, you will also have to update your locators.
+This can especially become cumbersome if the changes happen regularly and if you only rely on that one locator strategy.

+**NOTE:**

+- Check the [Naming differences](https://infinum.com/handbook/qa/automation/locators/general#naming-differences) section for more info on Accessibility ID and terminology differences between Appium and mobile platforms.
+- Make sure you are not abusing `content-desc` and `AccessibilityLabel` since it is primarily used for [accessibility](https://www.w3.org/standards/webdesign/accessibility) and not for test automation.

-Where the Accessibility ID comes in very handy are lists of elements.
-If you have a list of movies and how to get the specific one, you can locate it through its title, without having to write loops yourself.
+The _Accessibility ID_ comes in very handy when there are lists of elements without unique ID on each element.
+For example, if you have a list of movies and want to get the specific one, you can locate it through its title, without having to write loops.

     def get_movie_by_title(self, movie_title):
         title_locator = {